uptycslabs/terraform-aws-uptycs/examples/cspm_integration/README.md

 # Cspm Integration Project

-This example illustrates how to create a `cspm-integration` for uptycs.
+This example illustrates how to create a `Cspm-Integration` for Uptycs.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->